dart-lang/language/accepted/future-releases/language-versioning/package-config-file-v2.md

 The following properties allows the generator to specify metadata about the file:

+- `generated`: An object containing one or more of the following entries:
+  - `by`: A string with the name/identifier of the generator, for example `"by": "pub"`.
-- `generated`: A string containing an ISO-8601 UTC timestamp for when the file was generated, using the format: `YYYY-MM-DDTHH:mm:ss.sssZ`.
+  - `on`: A string containing an ISO-8601 UTC timestamp for when the file was generated, using the format: `YYYY-MM-DDTHH:mm:ss.sssZ`, for example `"on": "2019-09-24T12:34:56.000Z"`.
-- `generator`: An object containing at last the following properties:
-  - `name`: Name/identifier of the generator.
-Likely `pub`.
-  - `version`: The version of the generator.
-A [Semantic Version](https://semver.org/spec/v2.0.0-rc.1.html.
+  - ``version`: A string with the version of the generator, if the generator wants to remember that information.
+The version must be a [Semantic Version](https://semver.org/spec/v2.0.0.html.
 Pub can probably use the SDK version.
+Example: `"version": "2.5.0"`.

 These are all optional, but if they are present, they should have the expected format.

 The JSON properties may occur in any order, except that the `apiVersion` *must* be the first entry in the file.
 The Dart JSON serializer uses iteration order of the incoming map, so controlling the order is possible.
 The file *should* be "pretty printed" with newlines and indentation, to make human inspection easier.

+#### Extra Information in the File

-If a tool wants to store extra information in the `.packages.json` file, they can do so under a key prefixed by `toolname:`, so if Pub wanted to store more information on a package, say the package version, it could do so as `"pub:pkgVersion": "1.16.0"` in the package entry.
-Keys containing `:` are reserved for custom tool-specific properties.
+If a tool wants to store extra information in the `package_config.json` file, they can do so under a key which corresponds to or contains the name or identifier of the tool.
+Authors should ensure that the name is available in the ecosystem before claiming it for their tool.
+If Pub wanted to store more information on a package, say the package version, it could do so as `"pubPkgVersion": "1.16.0"` in the package entry.

 This feature can only really be used by the tool generating the file (as a generated file, it may be overwritten at any time), and it should be used sparingly since unknown properties are just overhead for all other users of the file.
 Still, if a tool can cooperate with Pub and provide the information in `pubspec.yaml`, Pub might be able to put it into the configuration file as well.

+Alternatively, we could consider to require that tools that write the configuration file, to first read an existing configuration file, and retain any properties that they do not overwrite or deliberately remove.
+When adding `packages` entries, the tool should retain properties from a `packages` entry in the original configuration which has the same `name` value.

 #### Package Names